The ACP program is currently paused pending funding by Congress.

 Being a single mom is a tough job.
 You love your kids, but the challenge of doing everything on your own is overwhelming and tiring.
 Somehow, you have to manage to get them to school and practice, work, make dinner, get them to the doctor, help with homework, and more.
 And sometimes, no matter how hard you try, you just can’t do enough.

 The truth is, though, that no one goes all the way through life without needing help.
 And if you’re a single mom in need of assistance, you are not alone.
-Fortunately, there are many people out there that recognize how hard single moms work – and just how much they deserve help.
+Fortunately, there are many people out there who recognize how hard single moms work – and just how much they deserve help.

 Below, you’ll find a list of organizations that help single mothers.
 Some of them are very targeted, only helping certain locations or groups.
 Others have much broader assistance.
 And every one of them is worth a look so that you and your children can achieve the life you deserve.